WEBINAR

 When it comes to software security, SaaS companies aren’t going to hire full-time application security engineers.
 They’re going to hire freelancers with the right skills to perform manual penetration tests of their apps on-demand.

 Agile and continuous software development methodologies result in SaaS solutions constantly being updated.
 This approach make developers more productive and decreases time to deliver business value.
 DevOps teams need to be able to identify, prioritize, and remediate software vulnerabilities in pace with their release cycles.
-The best way to make this happen is — you guessed it, a SaaS pen test platform that integrates with a SaaS company’s existing SDLC.
+The best way to make this happen is — you guessed it, a SaaS penetration test platform that integrates with a SaaS company’s existing SDLC.
 Delivery of validated security bugs needs to be integrated into developer tracking systems like JIRA and GitHub.
-Engineers need to be able to communicate with pen testers in a continuous fashion in order to get questions answered and fixes validated.
+Engineers need to be able to communicate with penentration testers in a continuous fashion in order to get questions answered and fixes validated.

 Today’s penetration tests must be agile, actionable, smart, and cost effective.
 Enterprise software has changed and penetration testing has changed too.

-Interested in learning more about crowdsourced pen testing in general?
+Interested in learning more about crowdsourced pentesting in general?
 Download the free eBook, Metric models from the AppSec Trenches to learn more.

 Back to Blog